1925–26 NHL season

 The 1925–26 NHL season was the ninth season of the National Hockey League (NHL).
-The NHL dropped the Hamilton, Ontario team and added two new teams in the United States (US), the New York Americans and the Pittsburgh Pirates to bring the total number of teams to seven.
+The NHL dropped the Hamilton Tigers and added two new teams, the New York Americans and the Pittsburgh Pirates, to bring the total number of seven teams, playing a season of 36 games each.
 The Ottawa Senators were the regular-season champion, but lost in the NHL playoff final to the Montreal Maroons.
 The Maroons then defeated the defending Stanley Cup champion Victoria Cougars of the newly renamed Western Hockey League three games to one in a best-of-five series to win their first Stanley Cup.

 League business

 A special meeting was held on September 22, 1925, to discuss expansion to New York City.
 The NHL approved the dropping of the Hamilton Tigers franchise and the adding of the New York Americans club, which would sign the Hamilton players after many had paid a reinstatement fee for their players strike the year before.
 The New York franchise was granted to Colonel J. S. Hammond and T. J. Duggan, although the ownership was held secretly by "Big Bill" Dwyer, an infamous bootlegger from New York City, to play in New York's Madison Square Garden.
+Former Ottawa executive Tommy Gorman, joined the Americans' organization.

 At the annual meeting on November 7, 1925, the league added another new expansion franchise, in Pittsburgh, the third United States-based team in the NHL.
 The Ottawa Senators objected to the adding of the team, but were outvoted.
-The Pittsburgh team, known as the Pirates was formed because former Toronto NHA owner Eddie Livingstone had been again threatening to form a rival league and mentioned Pittsburgh as one of the possible franchise locations.
+The Pittsburgh team, known as the Pirates, was formed because former Toronto NHA owner Eddie Livingstone had been again threatening to form a rival league and mentioned Pittsburgh as one of the possible franchise locations.
 League president Frank Calder and the governors quickly agreed to grant the Pittsburgh Yellow Jackets organization an NHL franchise, known as the Pittsburgh Pirates, like the baseball club.
 Odie Cleghorn left the Canadiens to sign on as playing-coach with Pittsburgh.

-Tommy Gorman and Ted Dey sold their interests in the Ottawa Senators to T. Franklin Ahearn.
-Ahearn then hired a successful junior executive, Dave Gill, to be secretary-treasurer (general manager) of the team and Gill hired Alex Curry, a former Senators player in the old NHA, to coach the team.
-Gorman joined the Americans' organization.
+Alex Currie, a former Ottawa Senators player in the old NHA, was hired to coach the team.

 The league imposed a salary cap of $35,000 per team in an effort to curb player's salaries.
 The Pittsburgh Pirates' Lionel Conacher was paid $7,500 for the season, the Montreal Maroons' Dunc Munro was also paid $7,500, the New York Americans' Billy Burch was paid $6,500, the Americans' Joe Simpson, and the Toronto Maple Leafs' Hap Day were paid $6,000.